suncoast-devs/handbook/lessons/front-end-safari/responsive.md

 ```

 Then outside the media query, we will add this selector to set a maximum width
 of some of the portions of the content.
-This ensures that as we widen the page
+This ensures that as we widen the page,
 these elements won't grow wider than the specified size.

 ```css